Childhood Domestic Violence Teaches Us the Lie of Guilt

-My mother and step dad fought constantly.
+My mother and stepdad fought constantly.
 I felt bad seeing her in pain.
 I felt very guilty that I was not able to help her.
 And yet, a part of me was also frustrated and desperate for the fighting to stop.
 So, I remember yelling at her as well.
 I think I wanted to make her feel bad, hoping this would somehow bring the fighting to an end, as I didn’t know how else to effectively voice my frustration.
-I was tired of seeing it happen over and over.
-But, then, each time I yelled at her, I knew I was hurting her feelings and she didn’t deserve it.
+I was tired of seeing it happen repeatedly.
+But then, each time I yelled at her, I knew I was hurting her feelings, and she didn’t deserve it.
 This made me feel even guiltier and somehow directly responsible for what was unfolding in our household.

 As I got older, feeling “guilty” was a natural response for me.
 If someone was hurting in my presence and I couldn’t find a way to fix it, I took on the burden of that pain and a lot of the responsibility for it.
 I felt horrible about it and always felt people would be disappointed in me if I couldn’t help them with their problems.

-It wasn’t until I got older that I began to realize I could feel angry about or empathetic with other’s circumstances without feeling somehow guilty or responsible for them.
+It wasn’t until I got older that I began to realize I could feel angry about or empathetic with others’ circumstances without feeling somehow guilty or responsible for them.
 As an adult, your adult brain is now developed to understand this logic rationally, which you could not comprehend as a child.
 It was especially after my own experience with domestic violence as an adult that I began to realize violence between parents is never a child’s fault.
 It certainly wasn’t my children’s fault when it happened in our home.
 So, therefore, it couldn’t have been my fault as a child when it was happening in my childhood home.
 I learned to accept this rationally.
-But I struggled to truly accept it emotionally, because the habit of feeling guilty was so firmly ingrained.
+However, I struggled to truly accept it emotionally, as the habit of feeling guilty was deeply ingrained.

-Over the years, life experiences contributed to a gradual transition in my thinking and feeling with respect to guilt.
-I begin to see how I had been controlled by the GUILTY lie that I absorbed as a child, and this was most obvious when I had to unlearn it in order to leave my own abusive situation.
-I knew we were never going to be a family and I felt really guilty for uprooting my children.
-But I knew it was something I had to do because it would be in our best interest in the long run.
+Over the years, life experiences have contributed to a gradual shift in my thinking and feelings regarding guilt.
+I began to see how I had been controlled by the GUILTY lie that I absorbed as a child, and this was most obvious when I had to unlearn it in order to leave my own abusive situation.
+I knew we were never going to be a family, and I felt really guilty for uprooting my children.
+However, I knew it was something I had to do because it would ultimately be in our best interest.

 Lisa Floyd

-From opening scene of THE CHILDREN NEXT DOOR
+From the opening scene of THE CHILDREN NEXT DOOR

 Im also “the girl next door”